lakiert/recipe_app/README.md

-# Recipe app
+# Delicious Recipe app 🍝

 This is my personal project where you can find recipes.
 I used https://www.themealdb.com API for fetching the data.